Work and efficiency fluctuations in a quantum Otto cycle with idle levels: Otto cycle with idle levels

 For the full cycle, the fluctuations in the total work $W = W_1 + W_2$ are, by definition, $\sigma^2_W = \sigma^2_{W_1} + \sigma^2_{W_2} + 2 ~Cov(W_1,W_2)$.
 However, the covariance $Cov(W_1,W_2)$ vanishes due to the perfect thermalization during the isochoric processes.
 Therefore:

-It must be emphasised that, despite the quantum nature of the working substance, these fluctuations are entirely thermal in origin.
-This happens because, for the cycle we are considering, at no point is any coherence created between energy eigenstates.
+It must be emphasized that, despite the quantum nature of the working substance, at no point during the cycle is any coherence created between energy eigenstates.
+This means that all energy fluctuations are entirely thermal in origin (i.e., not due to quantum indeterminacy).
 In particular, in the limit where $x_\alpha \rightarrow \infty$ (i.e., $T_\alpha\rightarrow 0$), eq. (\ref{eq:fluc}) vanishes.

 Let us now discuss a physical interpretation for these fluctuations.
 Previous studies of work fluctuations in quantum Otto cycles \cite{campisi2016power,holubec2017work,denzler2021power} concluded that they could be associated with the heat capacity of the system, $C = \partial \langle H \rangle/\partial T$, calculated at thermal equilibrium.
 This occurred because, in those studies, \textit{all} energy levels of the working substance shifted during the adiabatic strokes.
 In contrast, for the working substance described by eq.(\ref{hamiltonian}), only some energy levels (those that depend on the magnetic field intensity $h$) shift during the adiabatic strokes.
 As a consequence, here the (average) work done in these strokes may be associated with the (average) magnetization $\left. \langle M\rangle = -\partial F/\partial h\right|_T$, where $F = -T \ln Z$ is the free energy calculated at thermal equilibrium.
 Furthermore, the work fluctuations are associated not with the heat capacity, but with the magnetic susceptibility $\chi = \left.\partial \langle M\rangle/\partial h\right|_T$.
 To see this in more detail: note first that, for thermal states,